alperozgur/alperozgur.github.io/research.md

-Publications
+Research
 ============

->Here you can find a list of my scientific contributions.
+>Here you can find a list of my researches and scientific contributions.

 Thesis
 ------